On the Minimax Regret in Online Ranking with Top-k Feedback: Efficient Algorithm for Obtaining Minimax Regret Rate for P@n

+Lemma \ref{lem:p@n_neighboring_action_pairs} says that P@n only cares about how action $\sigma$ partitions $[m]$ into sets $A$ and $B$; the order of objects within $A$ (or $B$) does not matter.
+Furthermore, each ordering of objects in $A$ and $B$ corresponds to a unique action.
+Therefore, based on loss vectors, we can define equivalent classes over $m!$ actions such that all actions within a class share the same loss vector.
+In other words, each class collects actions duplicated to each other.
+A simple calculation shows all classes have the same number of actions, $n! (m-n)!$, and there are $\binom{m}{n}$ classes.
+Note that $\binom{m}{n}$ is $O(m^n)$ for any fixed $n$, a polynomial of $m$.
+In real applications, $n$ is usually very small, such as $1, 3, 5$.
 In each of the equivalent classes, all the actions have the same partition of $[m]$ into sets $A$ and $B$, where all objects in $A$ are ranked before objects in $B$.
 For top-1 feedback setting, the algorithm only receives the relevance for the object ranked at the top.
 Therefore, in a class, the algorithm only needs to determine which object from $A$ to be placed at the top position.
 Clearly, there are just $n$ choices as there are $n$ objects in $A$, so we reduce the number of actions to consider in each class from $n! (m-n)!$ to $n$.
 Note that this reduction does not incur any loss of information.
 This is the key idea to simplify the time complexity.
-We only need to keep track of a distribution to sample from $n \binom{m}{n}$ (a polynomial of $m$ for fixed $n$) actions instead of sampling from $m!$ actions.
+We only need to keep track of a distribution to sample from $n \binom{m}{n}$ (a polynomial of $m$ for any fixed $n$) actions, instead of sampling from $m!$ actions.

+Let $\mathcal{C}$ be the set of those $n \binom{m}{n}$ actions defined above.
+Let $\mathcal{A}$ be an arbitrary largest subset of Pareto-optimal actions from $\mathcal{C}$ such that $\mathcal{A}$ does not contain actions that are duplicates of each other.
+Note that $\mid\mathcal{A}\mid = \binom{m}{n}$ and $\mathcal{A}$ contain an action from each of the equivalent classes.
+Let $\mathcal{D} = \mathcal{C} \setminus \mathcal{A}$.
+For action $a$, let $N_a$ be the set of actions consisting of $a$ and $a$'s neighbors.
 To make this section self-contained, we include the algorithm \textsc{NeighborhoodWatch2} in \citet{Lattimore18} with some changes so that it is consistent with our notations.
-See Algorithm \ref{alg:nw2}.
+See Algorithm \ref{alg:nw2}.\footnote{The original \textsc{NeighborhoodWatch2} algorithm, which this algorithm is based on, requires a \textsc{Redistribute} function at line 6 to handle degenerate actions.
+Since there are no degenerate actions in this game, we leave it out.}